kkoreilly/marbles/README.md

 * For lines
   * You can set the domain/range of lines you graph (Min/MaxX, Min/MaxY)
   * You can set bounciness for a line.
 If it is 1, the marble will not gain or lose speed after hitting the line.
 If bounciness is less than 1, marbles will lose speed when they hit the line.
 If it is greater than one, marbles will gain speed.
-  * You can set the color marbles that hit the line will change to (ColorSwitch) - none means the marbles stay the same color.
+  * You can set the color marbles that hit the line will change to (LineColors.ColorSwitch) - none means the marbles stay the same color.
-  * You can also set the color for lines.
+  * You can also set the color for lines (LineColors.Color).
 * For the whole graph
   * You can set the amount of marbles that spawn (NMarbles)
   * You can set the amount of steps the graph runs for (NSteps)